epfl-lasa/iCub-Assistant/README.md

 643950-[SecondHands](https://secondhands.eu/).

-## Build Instructions
+## System Requirements
--- Get yarp from here. https://www.yarp.it/install_yarp_linux.html#install_on_linux ,
+This code works and has been extensively tested on Ubuntu 16, yet it has been experimentally tested on Ubuntu 18 and Mac OS-X.
+- OS: Ubuntu 16
+- Yarp: Install from [yarp-link](https://www.yarp.it/install_yarp_linux.html#install_on_linux).
 If using ubuntu 16, get the xenial version in their repository.
 Make sure you enable the plugins if compiling it from the source.
+- Gazebo: Version 7 or 9 work properly.

+## Build Instructions
+Within the `~./iCub-Assistant/` folder:
--- Go to gazebo-yarp-plugins folder and install it.
+- Go to gazebo-yarp-plugins folder and install it.
 Compared to the official package, this copy has two additional plugins that read robot and object positions.

 ```bash
 mkdir build